MEffenberger/IPK_1/README.md

 To ensure that the packets are delivered, the client sends a confirmation message to the server and vice versa.
 Handling of possible duplicates is managed through the use of sequence numbers 'MessageID' which ensures that if the message has been received, it will not be processed again.

+### Poll

+The poll function is a system call in Unix-like operating systems that allows a program to monitor multiple file descriptors to see if they are ready for I/O operations.
+The function takes an array of pollfd structures, each representing a file descriptor, and waits for one of them to become ready for the specified operation.

 ## System Architecture

 The system is divided into several parts, each of which is responsible for a different aspect of the communication process.
 It relies on communication between classes of which the most important one is the 'StreamHandler' class.
 This class, based on the protocol used, decides on instantiating a Handler for TCP or UDP.
 The Handler class is responsible for the protocol-specific communication with the server.
 The Handler class works closely with the 'MessageValidator' class, which is responsible for validating the messages sent or received.
 Both TCP and UDP Handler classes communicate with the 'ClientOutput' class, which according to the specification prints the messages to the console.
 Another shared communication is with the 'FSMValidate' class, which is responsible for validating the state of the client and server.
 The 'FSMValidate' class is used to ensure that the client and server are in the correct state to send or receive communication-specific messages.

-The general overview of the system architecture is shown in the following diagram:
+The general overview of the system architecture is shown in the following simplified diagram:

 ![System Architecture](images/diagram.png)

 I have deliberately chosen a simple approach which combines procedural and object-oriented programming using only single instances of classes.
 Although the system is not overly complex, the classes are mainly used to encapsulate the basic logic of the system and to separate the concerns of the system.

 Through the utilization of smart pointers, the system is designed to be memory-efficient and to avoid memory leaks and segmentation faults.